 In my experience analyzing half a million users of our APP, the key to generating the habit and constancy is the session’s pleasantness.

 Maintaining proper technique is the key!
 I will not tire of repeating this until the idea is captured in your brain, and you never forget it.

-In itself, for any training you follow, the technique is essential to avoid injuries and for the muscles to work as they should.
+The technique is essential for any training you follow to avoid injuries and for the muscles to work as they should.
 It is more important to do 10 repetitions well done than 100 bad ones.